 The low-top Baxter by K-Swiss comes true to size yet with a slightly tight fit.
 Its padded tongue and collar are lined with a soft textile that immediately grants comfort.
 These plus factors are accompanied by a cushioning system that shields the feet from impact.
-This kick is available in men’s sizes that spread out from 6 to 14 US.
+This kick is available in men’s sizes.